Carioca menu: 5 must-try food in Rio de Janeiro

 The ring-shaped cassava starch biscuit and the iced yerba mate tea are the most traditional snack on the beaches of Rio de Janeiro.
 The Biscoito Globo brand was founded in 1964 and became the most famous cassava starch biscuit in the city.
 The combination of this biscuit and the tea is so popular in Rio that the government listed them as a cultural heritage of Rio de Janeiro in 2012.

-Even though the savory version of Biscoito Globo is the most popular one, there is also the sweet version.
-Biscoito Globo is sold in paper bags, and its logo became a popular design for many products, such as beach towels, T-shirts, and flipflops.
+Even though the savory version of Biscoito Globo is the most popular one, the sweet version is also available.
+Biscoito Globo is sold in paper bags, and its packaging became a popular design for many products, such as beach towels, T-shirts, and flipflops.

 Beach vendors sell this combination at carioca beaches all over the year in Rio.
 Cassava starch biscuit is a very popular food in Rio de Janeiro.
 It is also possible to buy this treat at any grocery store around the state.
 Cariocas also use to make yerba mate tea at home to drink during meals.